artursniegowski/FUN_PYTHON_PROJECTS/README.md

 It is a project where we try to recreate some art of the famous Damien Hirst random spot paintings.
 First, using python library colorgram for defining color palette from a painting (color_palette.jpg).
 Next, we use the library Turtel and the extracted colors to draw a random spot painting.

+# ISS_tracker
+This program tracks the position of the International Space Station (https://en.wikipedia.org/wiki/International_Space_Station), and once the station is visible at our location, it will send an automatic email reminding us to look up and search for the station.

+# Kanye_quotes
+Every time we press the button with the emoji of Kanye West, we will get a new quote fetched from the https://kanye.rest/ API and display it on the GUI main screen.

 # Mail_merging
 The program takes a template.txt, which contains a default message and names.json file, with a list of names, we want to send the template message to.
 The program will loop through each of the names from the input folder names.json file and will replace the [name] in the template message with the names in the json file and save for each name a separate file customized to the name in the output folder.
 It is an example where we can use python for writing multiple messages to different people, and let the  program do the repetitive task of adjusts the names for us.